Constraining Jet Quenching in Heavy-Ion Collisions with Bayesian Inference: Introduction

 In this work, we aim to determine what the data can unambiguously tell us about QCD jet quenching.
 The motivation is two-fold.
 First, we wish to assess the sensitivity of existing data, along with its associated uncertainties, to the finer details of modeling.
 For example, can the inclusive jet spectrum at mid-rapidity distinguish between two models of energy loss that, on average, result in a similar $\pT$ shift?
 While the answer might seem trivial for a single observable, we aim to quantify this by analyzing a diverse set of data sets.
 By `different', we do not necessarily mean mutually exclusive, but rather a collection of data points that allows us to disentangle the quark and gluon contributions to jet quenching.
 Second, after establishing robustness in describing the experimental data, we seek to extract generic features, independent of the specific models used, that give rise to observable trends.
-In our case, one such feature will be the color dependence of jet quenching, namely, the stronger suppression of gluon-initiated jets compared to quark-initiated ones.
+In our case, one such feature will be the color dependence of jet quenching, namely, the stronger suppression of gluon-initiated jets compared to quark-initiated ones \cite{Spousta:2015fca,Spousta:2016agr,Qiu:2019sfj} \footnote{We note that Refs.~\cite{Apolinario:2020nyw,Apolinario:2024apr} found a similar quenching pattern for quark- and gluon-initiated jets within the JEWEL Monte-Carlo model.}.
+Indeed, the importance of such separation has led to efforts to separate quark-gluon-initiated jets at the measurement level \cite{Brewer:2020och}.

 Under the usual assumptions underlying QCD factorization, considering jet energy scales $\mathcal{O}(\pT\sim 10^2 \text{ GeV})$ that are much larger than the medium scales $\mathcal{O}(T \sim 0.5 \text{ GeV})$, we separate the short-distance processes creating the hard probe and its subsequent long-distance modification, see also \cite{He:2018gks}.
-Our starting point is therefore a factorization of the jet spectrum $\sigma^\text{med}$ in heavy-ion collisions \cite{Baier:2001yt}, that can be written as
+Our starting point is therefore a factorization of the jet spectrum $\sigma^\text{med}$ in heavy-ion collisions \cite{Baier:2001yt,Qiu:2019sfj,He:2018gks}, that can be written as

 where $\sigma^\text{vac}$ is the jet spectrum for the equivalent kinematic process in ``vacuum'', i.e. in the absence of a medium.
 Here, a jet is taken as a vacuum jet that loses an amount of energy $\varepsilon$ to the medium, according to a probability distribution $D(\varepsilon)$ known as the jet energy-loss distribution or a \textit{quenching weight} (QW).
 This leads to a shift in the $\pT$ spectrum, i.e. $\pT + \varepsilon \mapsto \pT$.
 The energy-loss distribution depends both on medium and on jet properties, i.e. $D(\varepsilon) = D\big(\varepsilon| \{\hat q, T, L,\ldots \};\, \{\pT, R,\ldots \} \big)$, which fluctuate from event to event.
 Theoretical models have been proposed to describe $D(\varepsilon)$, see e.g. \cite{Salgado:2003gb,Arleo:2002kh}, and to use Bayesian inference to model it \cite{He:2018gks, Zhang:2022rby, Zhang:2023oid, Xing:2023ciw, Wu:2023azi}.